-Dr. Doyle Freano has extensive training in the diagnosis and treatment of bite disorders such as TMJ in his Lexington, KY office.
-He can help patients achieve results that will not only relieve symptoms but restore dental health.
+Dr. Chambers and Dr. Freano have extensive training in diagnosing and treating bite disorders such as TMJ in our Lexington, KY office.
+We can help patients achieve results that will not only relieve symptoms but restore dental health at Complete Dentistry For All Ages.

 What are TMJ Disorders?